13 Best Cleaning Products for People with Allergies

 Vacuum with a HEPA filter

 A good vacuum with a HEPA (high-efficiency particulate air) filter is very important for a patient with indoor allergen sensitivities such as dust mite or pet dander, explains Sima Mithani, MD, allergist and immunologist at ENT and Allergy Associates LLP in Hackensack, New Jersey.
 “The HEPA filter traps incoming particles so they don’t disperse back into the air.”
 Her favorite brands are Dyson and Shark, specifically the Dyson Multifloor 2 Upright Vacuum.
-“It works great for picking up dust mite and pet allergens and has an effective dirt-bin emptying system that allows avoidance of contact with the debris,” she adds.
+“It works great for picking up dust mites and pet allergens and has an effective dirt-bin emptying system that allows avoidance of contact with the debris,” she adds.
 Check out 11 ways you can stop allergies in their tracks.

 Unscented all-purpose cleaners

 Sara Axelrod, MD, an allergist with ENT & Allergy Associates in East Brunswick, New Jersey, warns that anything with a strong odor should be avoided for allergy sufferers, as they may serve as triggers.
 Instead, she recommends making your own cleaning solution using vinegar and hot water with mild soap or purchasing fragrance-free all-purpose cleaners or anything that’s labeled as “free and clear.”

 Unscented laundry detergent